ideacreation/react-native-vibration/README.md

 # react-native-vibration

-Vibration support for android.
-Based on the pull request https://github.com/facebook/react-native/pull/2794 from @christopherdro.
+Vibration module with support for android, based on the pull request https://github.com/facebook/react-native/pull/2794 from @christopherdro.
+For iOS it wraps VibrationIOS.
+On iOS the duration can't be specified.
+If you don't specify a duration on Android 300ms will be used.

 ### Installation